aakankshabhende/aakankshabhende/README.md

   ✨ A Web Developer and an Open Source Enthusiast who has guided 100+ participants to start their open-source journey.  <br/>
   &nbsp  &nbsp I have contributed to numerous open-source projects and now mentoring various projects and teams.<br/>
-  🌱 I work closely with the local training and development centre WebSyCode to abridge the technological gap separating the  current market
-  &nbsp  &nbsp trends with academics means of webinars, in-person consultation and running local campaigns and meetups. <br/>
+  🌱 I work closely with the local training and development centre WebSyCode to abridge the technological gap separating the  current market trends with academics means of webinars, in-person consultation and running local campaigns and meetups. <br/>
   ✔️ I believe in sharing, learning and growing together.
 Extremely motivated to develop my skills constantly and grow professionally.
 Also, I possess
     great communication and leadership skills.
 <br>